 Aside from a proficiency in computer skills, an Executive Assistant is not necessarily required to have a degree.

 An Executive Assistant job description should advocate for a professional individual who is well-presented at all times.
 They will be dealing with both internal colleagues and external visitors on behalf of their management team.
 They are also expected to display the following traits:

 - Professional discretion

-Looking for an Executive Assistant job or Administration specific salary information?
+Looking for Administration specific salary information?
 Head over to our Executive Assistant Salary Guide for insights and trends.